DARTS ROBOT PROTOTYPE V

 crossbow

 First we will see how I add all the sensors on the robot so that the robot can be “intelligent”.
-Next we will talk about my first strategie.
+Next we will talk about my first strategy.
 The essence here is that I generated the numbers based on previous shots.
 A bit like how machine learning works.
 I then tried to use a python script and build my own sort of intelligent software.
 But I quickly gave it over because I don’t have the knowledge therefore and because I got conflicts between the arduino and the python code.
 I finally changed my arduino code so that I could interrupt a specific distance and angle that the robot has to follow.
 I then use my knowledge and some excel spreadsheet to calculate the next shot based on the previous one (same as the first idea but way better implemented).
 Of course during all these tests I runned into some problems with the hardware and the legos.
 Therefore I will discuss some problems and talk about some solutions for it.
 Maybe I will then apply these solutions into the next prototype.
 Hope you will find it interesting.

 The next pages about this project talks about the statistics behind the robot.
 Is my robot really better than a human?